ThomasHeb/2AxisLaserCutter/README.md

 I have a lot old paper plans for gliders.
 So I take some photos of the plans, imports these to SketchUp Make 2017, redraw and scale the plan.
 For generating the gcode, I wrote a small script.
 Description is below in section „Working with SketchUp“.

+# Videos

+ToDo

+# Mechanics

+- 2x linear v-slot actuator with NEMA 17 stepper
+- 2020 and 2040 profiles, screws, nuts
+- plates for stepper and connecting the profiles
+- Neje Laser
+- 3D-printed parts for mounting the hardware on the rails

+A bill of material and detailed photos are in the folder [01_Mechanics](https://github.com/ThomasHeb/2AxisLaserCutter/01_Mechanics)